federicotdn/pimacs/README.md

 | { handler for 'foo } |
 |______________________|
 ```

+The sequence of events before and after `throw` is called would be (starting with an empty stack):
+1. `catch 'foo` is called.
+An entry is pushed to the handler stack (`foo` tag).
+2. `catch 'bar` is called.
+An entry is pushed to the handler stack (`bar` tag).
+3. `catch 'baz` is called.
+An entry is pushed to the handler stack (`baz` tag).
+4. `throw 'bar` is called.
+5. We iterate through the stack top-to-bottom until we find a handler with `bar`.
+6. The handler entry is found (#2).
+7. Use `longjmp` to restore the program environment back to when `catch 'bar` was called.
+8. We are now back inside the call to `catch 'bar`.
+Remove the stack entry we added (`bar` tag) and all above it.
+9. Function returns normally.
+10. We are now back inside the call to `catch 'foo`.
+Remove the stack entry we added (`foo` tag) and all above it.
+11. Function returns normally.
+Handler stack is now empty.

+Note how the `baz` handler was removed by jumping back to the call to `catch 'bar` - it removed all elements up to and including the entry it itself added.

 Something important to note is that when an entry is added to the handler stack, the entry will also contain the current `specpdl` index (`pdlcount` field).
 When we pop back through the handler stack either with `throw` or `signal`, the `specpdl` stack entries are also popped as well, until the index specified in the handler stack entry.
 In other words, the `specpdl` stack is also restored to the state it was in when the corresponding `catch` or `condition-case` was called.